 Of all the areas of capacity, workforce is the Region’s most important and valued.
-The people who work for the Region—as full-time or seasonal personnel, as contractors, volunteers, or partners—actualize each day the work ethic, the relationship with our communities, and the stewardship of the land that together make up the character of the US Forest Service’s Southwestern Region.
+The people who work for the Region—as full-time, seasonal, or temp personnel, as contractors, volunteers, partners, or permittees—actualize each day the work ethic, the relationship with our communities, and the stewardship of the land that together make up the character of the US Forest Service’s Southwestern Region.
 Not only do we think about workforce as those who are with us now, but also as an opportunity for others who will come, bringing rich experience from varied backgrounds.
-This capacity area involves the many aspects of maintaining an optimal workforce in the Region, from recruitment and hiring to professional development, safety, morale, efficiency and so much more.
+This capacity area involves the many aspects of maintaining an optimal workforce in the Region, from recruitment and engagement to professional development, safety, morale, efficiency and so much more.
 The workforce capacity area is fundamental to our ability to accomplish everything in the Strategic Plan.